Hybrid Search: Combining Keyword and Vector Search for Better Retrieval

 Why Hybrid Search Works Better

-- Exact keyword matches are prioritized when relevant.
+- Exact keyword matches are captured when they matter.

 - Semantic similarity is captured for conceptual queries.

-Empirical studies show that hybrid search consistently outperforms either method alone, especially in diverse query types.
+Empirical benchmarks consistently show hybrid search outperforming either method alone, especially on diverse query types.
+This is the main reason production RAG systems use it.

 Reciprocal Rank Fusion (RRF)

-The most common way to combine BM25 and vector search results is Reciprocal Rank Fusion (RRF).
+The most common and effective way to merge BM25 and vector search results is Reciprocal Rank Fusion (RRF).
+It is simple, effective, and does not require training a separate model.

-Each retrieval method produces a ranked list of documents.
-RRF computes a score for each document based on its rank in each list.
+Each retrieval method returns a ranked list of documents.
+RRF assigns a score to each document based on its position in each list:

 Where: